-Hand-washing holds a slight edge over sanitizer when it comes to keeping your hands clean, but a sanitizer that contains at least 60 percent alcohol can help stave off germs if there’s no sink or soap around.
+Hand-washing holds an edge over sanitizer when it comes to keeping your hands clean, but a sanitizer that contains at least 60 percent alcohol can help stave off germs if there’s no sink or soap around.
 “Rub it around your hands for at least 20 seconds, and until the hands are dry.
 It doesn’t work if hands are very soiled or covered in oil, but it’s a good alternative if soap and water aren’t readily available,” says Laird.
 “There are even a few germs that are better killed by the gel than soap and water.
 So, in healthcare settings, we try and do a bit of both.
 We use gel frequently and use soap and water hand scrubs after several gel uses.”

 Segal recommends bringing sanitizer wipes onto planes (very germy) and cleaning every surface that touches you, like the airplane seats, touch screen, belt and tray.
 Traveling across land?
 Use sanitizer on your hands after dealing with car service belt buckles, train seats and subway poles.